Rosewood: An Interactive History

 Rosewood: An Interactive History (RAIH) uses gaming technology to explore Rosewood, Florida; an African American town destroyed during a 1923 race riot.
 It provides a way for making difficult histories more accessible in a sensitive way, and invites users to explore rural Florida as it existed 100 years ago.
 RAIH is based on evidence discussed in The Rosewood Massacre: An Archaeology and History of Intersectional Violence.

 Rosewood was settled in the mid-1800s and by 1900 most of the town's population was African American.
 On New Year’s Day 1923 a White woman in Sumner accused an unnamed African American man of assaulting her.
 The resulting White mob began a reign of terror lasting seven days, ending with the complete destruction of the town and violent displacement of its community.

 Rosewood: An Interactive History is a walking simulator.
 You might also call it an exploration game, narrative game, or a place-based simulation.
 There are no non-player characters (NPCs), which is a conscious choice to avoid misrepresenting real persons, or sensationalizing historical violence.
 You can learn more about this project at the Rosewood Heritage & VR Project.

 Currently, RAIH is available as a prototype.
-Final version will be uploaded during summer 2019.
-It is available for free, or feel free to make a donation.
+The final version is nearing completion.
+It is and will be available for free, however donations are greatly appreciated.
 The money raised through donations will help support further development (language translations, VR version, etc.).
 Alternatively, consider purchasing a commemorative coin to help support the project.

 Click download now to get access to the following files: